-In light of this, to protect the planet for coming generations, the CF calculates CO2 from directly come household energy consumption transportation representing primary CF. Indirect carbon emissions resulting from the consumption of goods, food, and services are also included in the secondary CF (12).
+In light of this, to protect the planet for coming generations, the CF calculates emissions that directly come from household energy consumption and CO2 transportation representing primary CF. Indirect carbon emissions resulting from the consumption of goods, food, and services are also included in the secondary CF $^{(12)}$ .
 As a first step towards a sustainable greener community, promote the adoption of de-carbonization lifestyle behavior by quantifying the total CF potentials for all the consumption domains and thereby reducing atmospheric carbon emission as the essential first step in reaching the 2015 Paris Agreement's targets of 45% through 2030 and net-zero CF through 2050 to restrict global warming of no more than 1.5°C (13) & (14).
-CF mitigating will not only help to prevent catastrophic CC and stop millions of deaths, but it can also have a dramatic positive impact on health.
-Three major pathways to health were identified a reduction in atmospheric air pollution and the switch to clean, renewable energy; and also, support active lifestyle through a shift to healthier, more sustainable diets by converting high-beef meat diets to plant-rich diets and decreasing food loss and waste; also, more sustainable physical activity through the promotion of active mobility in conjunction with better public transport as an alternative driving an individual car.
-In addition, the health co-benefits of carbon mitigation initiatives would assist in addressing ill-health-related burdens shortly and improvements in personal health.
-Global evidence data indicates that efforts to end carbon emissions could avert millions of preventable deaths annually (15), (16) & (1).
+CF mitigating will not only help to prevent catastrophic CC and prevent millions of deaths, but it can also have a dramatic positive impact on health.
+Three major pathways to health were identified a reduction in atmospheric air pollution and the switch to clean, renewable energy; and also, support active lifestyle through a shift to healthier, more sustainable diets by converting highbeef meat diets to plant-rich diets and decreasing food loss and waste; also, more sustainable physical activity through the promotion of active mobility in conjunction with better public transport as an alternative driving an individual car.
+In addition, the health co-benefits of carbon mitigation initiatives would assist in addressing ill-healthrelated burdens shortly and improvements in personal health.
+Global evidence data indicates that efforts to end carbon emissions could avert millions of preventable deaths annually $^{(15)}$ , $^{(16)}$ & $^{(1)}$ .